-Too many plumbing websites engage in keyword stuffing — an antiquated SEO tactic that is now considered “black-hat” optimization, and is subject to Google penalties.
-Signing up for a month to month (MTM) or pay per lead (PPL) plan from Plumbing Webmasters secures content marketing for your website, along with keyword placement services.
+Too many plumbing websites engage in keyword stuffing — an antiquated SEO tactic that is now considered “black-hat” SEO and is subject to Google penalties.
+Plumbing Webmasters offers different levels of content marketing for your plumbing website that includes keyword placement services.
 Back in 2011, Google released its Panda update which cracked down on low-quality web content and the websites that harbored it.
-In 2018, effective keyword placement should adhere to the following principles:
+Effective Google keyword placement should adhere to the following principles in 2019.

 Google deploys AI based web crawlers to interpret on-page content.
 As their algorithms have evolved, keyword stuffing is more apparent and plumbing websites must adjust.
 Keyword usage is still recommended but in moderation.
-Using a term or phrase once or twice throughout your paragraph content, as well as your title, H1, and meta description is best practice — as long as it’s placed in context.
+Using a term or phrase once or twice throughout your paragraph content, as well as your title, H1, and meta description is best practice, so long as it’s placed in context.
 Aside from these strategic placements, topics should be expanded upon with keyword synonyms as a method to avoid redundancy and promote readability.
-Sites, fundamentally, should be for the readers, and refrain from any action that compromises user experience or resembles spam.
-Call (877) 388-9884 for keyword placement services help boost organic SEO for plumbing business.
+Sites, fundamentally, should be for the readers and refrain from any action that compromises user experience or resembles spam.
+Call Plumbing Webmasters at (877) 388-9884 to learn how keyword placement services help boost organic SEO for plumbing business.

 Though you’ll want to refrain from oversaturating paragraph (body) content with redundant keywords, it’s ideal to have at least one instance of the term or phrase present.
 Plumbing Webmasters’ uses WordPress to manage content for each of our clients’ websites, allowing us to conveniently place target keywords in each of the areas discussed.
 Making use of high volume terms on a web page without compromising its readability is the balance every content marketer works to strike.
 Our goal is to have your website ranking for relevant keywords as soon as possible.